lainproxy/hello-world/README.md

 # hello-world
-wow, it works!
+Wow, it works!

 Here-Comes-Everybody has written this.
 But who does really care?
 He is just another character from Finnegans Wake.
 No more, no less.